Scary Polio-like illness in region appears to be seasonal, researcher says

-Maryland has been hit by at least 5 cases of Acute Flaccid Meyelitis or AFM.
+Maryland has been hit by at least five cases of Acute Flaccid Meyelitis or AFM.

 “We have seen peaks of this disorder in August, September, October and November in 2016 and 2014,” said Dr. Olwyn Murphy at Hopkins.
 “So this is the time of year we were expecting if it was going to peak again, it would peak now.”